syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 ### Adding layout components

-The child controls can be added to the layout by simply adding it to the form since the form is its container control.
+The child controls can be added to layout by simply adding it to the form since the form is its container control.

 1. Add the main panel to layout by simply adding it to the form since the form is its container control.

 {% tabs %}
 {% highlight c# %}

-//Add Main Panel
+//Add main panel
 private System.Windows.Forms.Panel cardLayoutPanel;
 this.cardLayoutPanel = new System.Windows.Forms.Panel();